 4.8.
 The Museum’s guides offer group tours for organized groups of visitors as well as for combined groups of individual visitors.

-4.9.
-The Museum reserves the right to limit the number of participants on a tour as well as the number of guided groups in one hall of the Museum at a time.
+4.10.
+The Museum reserves the right to limit the overall number of participants and the number of visitors with strollers on a tour as well as the number of guided groups in one hall of the Museum at a time.

 - if the guided tour is fee-based or promotional in nature for its participants and constitutes an individual service or a part of a service package provided by the guided tour organizer;